prisma/prisma1/docs/04-Reference/01-Service-Definition/05-Legacy-Console-Projects.md

 ## Upgrading a legacy Console project to a Graphcool service

-In most cases upgrading a `Legacy Console Project` to a `Graphcool Service` is a simple process.
-We recommend that you first create a new service using the CLI to familiarize yourself with the new workflow.
+In most cases upgrading a _legacy Console project_ to a _Graphcool service_ is a simple process.

+> We recommend that you first create a new service using the [CLI](!alias-zboghez5go) to familiarize yourself with the new workflows.

-It is important to understand that once you upgrade a project, you can not go back again.
+It is important to understand that **once a project was upgraded to a Graphcool service, it can not be converted back to a legacy Console project again**.

-To upgrade a `Legacy Console Project` to a `Graphcool Service`, you need to navigate to the **Project Settings** in the Console, select the **General**-tab and click the **Upgrade Project**-button:
+To upgrade a _legacy Console project_ to a _Graphcool service_, you need to navigate to the **Project Settings** in the Console, select the **General**-tab and click the **Upgrade Project**-button:

 ![](https://i.imgur.com/dCp8HPH.png)

 <InfoBox type=warning>

-Upgrading a project is a one way migration.
-If you have any concerns about the process, please ask a question in the Graphcool Forum.
+Upgrading a project is a one-way migration.
+If you have any concerns about the process, please ask a question in the fForum](https://www.graph.cool/forum/).

 </InfoBox>

 ## Deprecated features

 A few features are being deprecated as part of the Framework release.
-If your Legacy Console Project is currently using any of these featuers you will have to replace the functionality before you can upgrade.
+If your cegacy Console roject is currently using any of these featuers you will have to replace the functionality before you can upgrade.
 The following features have been deprecated:

-### Integrations

-If you are currently using the Algolia integration or any of the Auth Providers that can be configured in the console, you should transition to one of the many [templates available on Github](https://github.com/graphcool/templates).
-Templates use the normal functionality provided by the Graphcool Framework and are fully customizable.
+- **Integrations**: If you are currently using the Algolia integration or any of the Auth Providers that can be configured in the console, you should transition to one of the many [templates](!alias-zeiv8phail) available on [Github](https://github.com/graphcool/templates).

-### Request Pipeline functions with a `PRE_WRITE` step

-Depending on your use case, you can either move the code to `TRANSFORM_ARGUMENT` or to a `Server-side Subscription`.
+- **Request Pipeline functions with a `PRE_WRITE` step**: Depending on your use case, you can either move the code to `TRANSFORM_ARGUMENT` or to a `Server-side Subscription`.